pscally1005/pscally1005.github.io/_posts/recipes/sides/2025-03-30-butternut-squash.markdown

 Instructions:
 - Preheat your oven to 400F, and line a large cookie sheet with parchment paper

 - Cut your onion into a large dice, and add to the pan.
-Add the butternut squash, oil, minced garlic, garlic powder, onion powder, salt, and pepper
+Add the butternut squash, oil, minced garlic, garlic powder, onion powder, salt, and black pepper

 - Roast at 400F for about 30 minutes, or until soft and browned
 - <img src='/assets/Food/Sides/Butternut squash/pan.jpg' alt='' class='instruction-image'>